ticketmaster/aurora/catalog/pages/breadcrumbs/index.md

     Notes: Passes through any other props to underlying button, or in the case of an href prop being passed, anchor, element
 ```

-### BreadcrumbItem
+### Breadcrumb.Item

-BreadcrumbItem Component to serve as children of the Breadcrumb.
-BreadcrumbItem contains relevant metadata as props to populate the BreadcrumbList Schema.org entity.
+Breadcrumb.Item Component to serve as children of the Breadcrumb.
+Breadcrumb.Item contains relevant metadata as props to populate the BreadcrumbList Schema.org entity.
 Please visit the [BreadcrumbList documentation page](https://schema.org/BreadcrumbList) and view the required props below for more details.

 ### Props